wheval/nil/niljs/README.md

   ],
 });

-await waitTillCompleted(client, sendHash);
+await tx.wait();
 ```

 =nil; also supports token bouncing.
-If a transaction carries custom tokens, and it is unsuccesful, the funds will be returned to the address specified in the `bounceTo` parameter when sending the transaction.
+If a transaction carries custom tokens, and
+it is unsuccesful, the funds will be returned to the address specified in the
+`bounceTo` parameter when sending the transaction.

 ## Accessing the dev environment